Auxority/image-optimization-benchmarks/readme.md

 # Conclusion
 Based on five runs of the benchmarks, the following conclusions can be drawn:
 Even though OpenCV scores high in many categories, it falls far behind during the `Convert` operation.
 FFmpeg isn't the greatest at anything, but is overall the best.
 But when you combine OpenCV and ImageMagick, it seems to be the fastest option.

+# Discussion
+The tests do include the time required for images to be read and written.